 “Individual employees have education development plans designed specifically for them, based on their employment position and career aspirations,” explains Dr. Schelkopf.
 “Participation in MyPipestone will directly impact each employee’s annual performance review and career advancement opportunities.”
 The System’s staff intends to add new courses monthly, he adds.

-Employees and shareholders of the Pipestone System should be excited about MyPipestone as an educational tool because:
+Employees and shareholders of the Pipestone Management should be excited about MyPipestone as an educational tool because:

 - It will give individuals desiring to advance an opportunity to explore different positions and move forward.

-- It will elevate the performance of our farms, our people, and the Pipestone System.
+- It will elevate the performance of our farms, our people, and the Pipestone Management.

 “Continual education like My Pipestone is a great way to improve the way we teach, measure our success, and reward motivated employees,” says Dr. Schelkopf, who anticipates the new training website will launch by June 1.